artofcodelabs/rdux/README.md

 * `action`: The name of the module or class (action performer) that processes the action.
 This is stored in the database as an instance of `Rdux::Action`, with its `name` attribute set to `action` (e.g., `Task::Create`).
 * `payload` (Hash): The input data passed as the first argument to the `call` or `up` method of the action performer.
 The data is sanitized and stored in the database before being processed by the action performer.
 During deserialization, the keys in the `payload` are converted to strings.
 * `opts` (Hash): Optional parameters passed as the second argument to the `call` or `up` method, if defined.
 This can help avoid redundant database queries (e.g., if you already have an ActiveRecord object available before calling `Rdux.perform`).
 A helper is available to facilitate this use case: `(opts[:ars] || {}).each { |k, v| payload["#{k}_id"] = v.id }`, where `:ars` represents ActiveRecord objects.
 Note that `opts` is not stored in the database, and the `payload` should be fully sufficient to perform an **action**. `opts` provides an optimization.
 * `meta` (Hash): Additional metadata stored in the database alongside the `action` and `payload`.
-The `stream` key is particularly useful for scoping actions during reversions.
+The `stream` key is particularly useful for specifying the stream of actions used during reversions.
 For example, a `stream` can be constructed based on the owner of the action.

 Example: